romeo-mhakayakora/build-slm-from-scratch/slm-model/README.md

 jupyter notebook
 ```

-Then open the `.ipynb` file and run the cells.
+Open the `.ipynb` file and run the cells.
 Skip any cell that imports from `google.colab`.

 ---